 - Line the inside of the pie dough with two pieces of foil, making an X shape, and be sure you have the foil hanging over the edges - this will make it easier to lift out after baking.
 You also want the overhanging foil to cover the crust so it doesn't brown too much.

 - Fill the pie plate with your pie weights, dried beans or sugar.
 Bake on the middle shelf of your oven for 15-20 minutes.
 Place your baking sheet with the cookies just below it.
-The edges should be a light golden colour.
+The edges should be a light golden color.
 Quickly take the pie out and lift the foil and pie weights out.
 Remove the pie crust cookies and let them cool.
 Reduce the oven temperature to 350°Fahrenheit/175°Celsius and place the pie back in.
-Bake for another 10 minutes until light golden brown.
-Remove from the oven and let cool completely.
+Bake for another 10 minutes until light golden brown, remove from the oven.
+Brush the bottom of the pie crust with the remaining egg wash.
+Let cool.

 Make Pie Filling